The Most Important Commercial Loan Types for Small Business Owners

 Traditional lenders exhaustively scrutinize tax returns, financial statements, personal credit scores, business credit history, accounts receivable and payable, and more.

-In the end, many small business owners are turned down for their commercial loans, which is one reason why cash advance companies are more appealing.
+In the end, many small business owners are turned down for their commercial loans, which is one reason why cash advance companies may be more appealing.

 SBA financing